Bitcoin-AI/icp-canister-bridge/README.md

 Normal Flow
 1. The `petitionEVM2LN` function is called with the `petitionEvent` and `timestamp` parameters.
-2. The function retrieves the transaction details from the EVM.
+2. The function retrieves the transaction details from the EVM and Invoice sent.
 3. The function checks if the transaction is valid and directed to the canister's address.
 4. If the transaction is valid, a new petition is created and stored.
 5. The function returns a success message indicating that the petition was created successfully.